Degree Progression Pathway

 Bringing you closer to achieving your post-secondary goals

-This special pathway is available to students who were not admissible to their original program of choice for fall 2020 or students looking to navigate the new world of university academics.
+This special pathway is available to students who were not traditionally admissible to their original program of choice or students looking to navigate the new world of university academics.
 This path will help lay the foundation for success in university learning and provide resources to help you thrive as you move forward in starting your degree.

 Why did I receive the Degree Progression Pathway offer?

-This pathway is offered as an alternative for students who are not admissible to a Trent degree program for fall 2020, to provide you with an opportunity to best prepare you for future entry to, and success with, a full degree program.
-After completing 2.0 credits and fulfilling progression requirements listed below, students in this pathway may move on to a degree program.
+This pathway is offered as an alternative for students who do not meet traditional admission requirement for a Trent degree program, to provide you with an opportunity to best prepare you for full entry to, and success with, a full degree program.
+Students in this pathway will be admitted to a Bachelor of Arts (Honours) program.
+After completing 2.0 credits and fulfilling progression requirements listed below, students in this pathway may select a major/joint majors and continue in this program or move into another degree program.

 Confirming your spot

-Check your TrentU email for your offer to the Degree Progression Pathway and email email@example.com no later than August 7, 2020 to accept.
-Course registration opens for new students July 27 so accepting your offer early will allow you to register for your courses sooner.
+Check your TrentU email for your offer to the Degree Progression Pathway and email email@example.com to accept.
+Course registration is now open for new students, so accepting your offer as soon as possible will allow you to start registering for your courses.